 You may be wondering why you’d have to choose just one when both can work well together?
 Docker promises to execute the code as containers, while Kubernetes provides a way to manage these containers at a single place.
 Isn’t that a powerful combination?
 Kubernetes can help you with load-balancing, app scaling, etc. across all the nodes—nodes that run containers inside them.

-So the advantages of using Kubernetes with Docker are:
+Advantages of using Kubernetes with Docker:

 Moreover, Ridge enables you to fully comply with the regional data sovereignty and data hosting regulations while providing an exemplary user experience.
 With Ridge Cloud, you can access cloud resources and deploy your clusters in 100+ locations.

 Similar to Vanilla Kubernetes, RKS also allows you to create and manage your clusters at ease.
 However, it has certain added advantages, such as Automated Cluster Provisioning.
 This means that once you define your cluster setup and constraints, the Ridge Kubernetes Service will automatically provision, configure, and install your application anywhere on the Ridge Cloud.